grozadanut/server-infrastructure/ansible/README.md

 Data:
 - `storagebox_user` - user of the Hetzner storage box; for mounting data as a CIFS share
 - `storagebox_password` - password of storage box

-Set Netdata Cloud claiming details.
-To find your `claim_token` and `claim_room`, go to Netdata Cloud, then click on your Space's name in the top navigation, then click on `Manage your Space`.
-Click on the `Nodes` tab in the panel that appears, which displays a script with `token` and `room` strings.

 example: <br>
 `env EDITOR=nano ansible-vault create host_vars/main-server/vars.yml` <br>